leo-ware/capstone-md/heterogeneous treatment effects.md

 this is closely related to optimal policy estimation (which units to give which treatments, RL connection) see contextual bandits

+which policy to apply to which subpopulation

 multiple testing problems

-if you know who it works for, that is a hint about h
+if you know who it works for, that is a hint about how it works